ertgl/cx-tagged-template/README.md

 # cx-tagged-template

-Specification and initial implementation of a sophisticated class-name-expression DSL, named as CX, written in TypeScript.
+Specification and initial implementation of a sophisticated class-name-expression DSL, written in TypeScript.

 ## Overview